scifir/scifir-units/TO-DO.md

 // TODO: explain the custom dimensions in the file README.md
 // TODO: display as plain text the <T> inside the md file
 // TODO: document the demonstration of why a number or a scalar unit divided by a vector should give a vector, explaining that it's the reverse as the multiplication
+// TODO: add the BIPM to some part of the documentation, where it should be cited

 // TODO: document the use of the custom_display "sci"
 // TODO: think on the different cases of use of coordinates and document them, including the use of an origin